 Driving Without a Valid Driver's License

-To drive a car in the U.S., you are required to have a driver’s license.
+To drive a car in the United States, you are required to have a valid driver’s license.
 Driving without a valid driver’s license is illegal from coast to coast.

 In every state, traffic laws make it unlawful to operate a motor vehicle when: